devend711/allgood/README.md

 ### Check why a model is invalid

-Get an error message, the exact missing keys, or keys with incorrect types.
+Get an error message, the exact missing keys, and the keys with incorrect types.

 	problems = allgood.problems;